globaltravelreport/global-travel-report/content/articles/1-dubai-travel-guide-for-aussies-navigating-new-norms.md

 imageLink: 'https://unsplash.com'
 slug: 1-dubai-travel-guide-for-aussies-navigating-new-norms
 metaTitle: '''1.
 Dubai Travel Guide for Aussies: Navigating New Norms'''
-metaDescription: "
-  Embarking on a journey from the Land Down Under to the dazzling cityscapes of Dubai can be an exhilarating experience for Australian travelers.
-The f..."
+metaDescription: ' Embarking on a journey from the Land Down Under to the dazzling cityscapes of Dubai can be an exhilarating experience for Australian travelers.
+The f...'
 keywords: ''
 originalTitle: Tourism Execs in Dubai Talk Global 'Uncertainties' For Travel - Skift
 published: 'true'